Kuret/dotfiles-wsl/README.md

 - Go to the Windows store and install the package `OpenSUSE Leap` or `Ubuntu` (Did not verify this script on Ubuntu)
 - Run the user setup and set your username and passwords

+# Cross platform copy-pasting

 For cross platform copy-paste support I use Lemonade: https://github.com/pocke/lemonade
 - The install script installs the Linux client
 - Download the Windows application from https://github.com/pocke/lemonade/releases
 - Unzip the Windows version and put the `lemonade.exe` in a convenient directory
 - To run the server open a command prompt and run `lemonade.exe server`
+- To send something to the clipboard from Linux run `lemonade copy "YourClipboardText"` or `OutputToPipe | lemonade copy`

-- To run the server in the background without showing a terminal window create a file `lemonade.vbs` and put in the following
+Running the server in the background without showing the terminal window:
+- Create a file `lemonade.vbs` in a convenient location and put in the following
    ```
    Dim WinScriptHost
    Set WinScriptHost = CreateObject("WScript.Shell")